awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

    Add a dependency for the driver from the following list\.
 **Note**
 For version 1\.2\.1\.1001 and later, you can use either the generic driver class name `com.amazon.redshift.jdbc.Driver` or the version\-specific class name listed with the driver in the list following, for example `com.amazon.redshift.jdbc42.Driver`\.
-For releases before 1\.2\.1001, only version\-specific class names are supported\.
+For releases before 1\.2\.1\.1001, only version\-specific class names are supported\.

+   Replace the *driver\-version* in the follow examples with your driver version\.
+For example, `1.2.43.1067`\.
    + JDBC 4\.2–compatible driver:

      ```
      <dependency>
         <groupId>com.amazon.redshift</groupId>
         <artifactId>redshift-jdbc42</artifactId>
-        <version>1.2.10.1009</version>
+        <version>driver-version</version>
      </dependency>
      ```